chef-boneyard/private-chef-administration/source/administration/private_chef_ctl.rst

 .. note::

   The private chef supervisor is configured to wait seven seconds for a service to respond to a command from the supervisor.
-If you see output that refrences a "timeout", it means that the signal has been sent to the process, but that it has yet to actually comply.
+If you see output that references a "timeout", it means that the signal has been sent to the process, but that it has yet to actually comply.
 In general, you can not worry about timed out processes, unless they are failing to respond to the signals at all - in